zenibako/opencode-webhooks/README.md

 ### Quick Install (Recommended)

-Install the plugin directly into your Opencode plugins directory with a single command:
+Install the plugin directly into your Opencode plugins directory:

 ```bash
 # Clone this repository